MaGIC-Analytics/Colgate_ONT_16S_analysis/bin/README.md

 # bin

 Primary analysis was run via the Nextflow workflow: https://github.com/MessyaszA/ONT_demux \
+The workflow to prep primary analysis results for secondary analysis (create biom file with taxonomic classification to the 16S HOMD database) can be found at: https://github.com/MessyaszA/bracken_taxpasta

 Includes Dockerfile for setting up R environment to run secondary analysis. \
 Can be pulled via docker: docker pull messyasza/phyloseq_deseq_ancom